About Boston College

 Services and accommodations for students with Learning Disabilities and Attention Deficit Hyperactivity Disorder are coordinated through the Connors Family Learning Center.
 The Center, located in O'Neill Library, provides academic support services and accommodations to undergraduate students.
 The Center's services are extensive and vary depending upon the unique needs of the individual student.
 For more information, contact Dr. Kathy Duggan at 617-552-8093 or visit www.bc.edu/connors.

-SPO advises over 150 student organizations and the Undergraduate Government of Boston College.
+OSI advises over 180 student organizations and the Undergraduate Government of Boston College.
 The office also offers a training curriculum that caters to all members of student organizations where training is offered in the following categories: health and wellness, religious and spirituality, civic engagement, cultural diversity, and leadership.
-The office also supports other leadership programs including the Emerging Leader Program, BC Leaders for Others, and an annual Leadership Awards Ceremony.
+The office also supports other leadership programs including the Emerging Leader Program, Leadershape, BC Leaders for Others, and an annual Leadership Awards Ceremony.

-Additionally, SPO facilitates major, campus-wide programs including Welcome Week Activities, late-night and weekend events, Senior Week, and operations including the O'Connell House Student Union and Sub Turri Yearbook.
+Additionally, OSI facilitates major, campus-wide programs including Welcome Week Activities, late-night and weekend events, Senior Week, and operations including the O'Connell House Student Union and Sub Turri Yearbook.

 The mission of University Health Services (UHS), is to enhance the physical and psychological well being of Boston College students by providing multifaceted health care services in the Jesuit tradition of cura personalis (care for the entire person).
 UHS provides a compassionate safe haven for those in crisis and improves student learning outcomes through modifying health related barriers to learning, enabling full participation in the college experience.
 The Department is located in Cushing Hall on the Main Campus and can be contacted by calling 617-552-3225.